eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/business-process.md

 -->
 ![Capacity Example](./resources/business-process_capacity-types_example_legend.svg)

-Figure: *Visualizing Capacity and Demand*
+Figure: *Visualizing Capacity and Demand in a case of imbalance*

 We are, here again, in Week01, considering the horizon from Week14 onwards.
 Demand has increased in the period between Week15 and Week20, and now exceeds Actual Capacity.